Entanglement-invertible channels: Entanglement-invertible channels

 Here the first implication is by bending the output wires down and using minimality of the dilation, which implies right invertibility of $\tilde{\tau}$ (Remark~\ref{rem:mindil}); the second implication is by bending the two leftmost input wires upwards and isotopy of the diagram.
 The last equation is clearly the isometry condition for the second 2-morphism of~\eqref{eq:qbijbiueqs}.
 The other two biunitarity equations are shown similarly. \end{proof}

 We can therefore apply the compositional framework developed in~\cite{Musto2018} to the study of these entanglement-invertible channels.
 We showed in that work that quantum bijections properly form a 2-category $\QBij$ whose objects are f.d. $C^*$-algebras, whose 1-morphisms are quantum bijections, and whose morphisms are \emph{intertwiners}; moreover, the relationship between a quantum bijection and its entanglement-inverse is one of 2-categorical duality.
-We refer the reader there for details.
 Here we will highlight two facts. \begin{itemize} \item Let $(M_1,H_1), (M_2,H_2): A \to B$ be quantum bijections, with minimal dilations $\tau_1: H_1 \otimes X \to Y \otimes E_1$ and $\tau_2: H_2 \otimes X \to Y \otimes E_2$ respectively.
 We define an \emph{intertwiner} $f: (M_1,H_1) \to (M_2,H_2)$ to be a linear map $f: H_1 \to H_2$ satisfying the following equation:

 Quantum bijections $A \to B$ are the objects of a category $\QBij(A,B)$, whose morphisms are these intertwiners.
 We say that two quantum bijections are \emph{isomorphic} if they are related by a unitary intertwiner.